Musikhane

 Musikhane improves the lives of members of the community by providing greater access to meaningful music educational experiences.
 Through music and movement participants explore what it means to be part of a community of learners, developing their musical and social skills along the way.
 Student-teachers experience the ecstasy and frustrations of teaching in a real-world setting, equipping them to become future music educators and community music practitioners.

-For further information about the Musikhane Community Music Engagement Programme, please contact Dr Janelize Morelli.
+For further information about the Musikhane Community Music Engagement Programme, please contact Prof Janelize Morelli.

 Musikhane guitarsMusikhane recordersMusikhane saxophonesMusikhane marimbasMusikhane violins